MLGBEESTMODE/hxpixel-bazaar-flipper/README.md

 # hxpixel-bazaar-flipper

-press on the green button code and click download zip if you know python you can just do what you want with it but if you dont just use the exe file
+press on the green button code and click download zip

+if you know python you can just do what you want with it but if you dont just use the exe file or you can learn how to code by following a tutorial https://www.youtube.com/watch?v=rfscVS0vtbw&t=3913s (not that hard)

 setting up your setting has to be done manualy every time you start the program up